Schools Local Offer

 - All staff are given the training they need to work with the specific children in their care these have included:

-- A member of staff is employed and is being trained as an ELSA
+- A member of staff is employed as an ELSA.

-- It is anticipated that there will be at least 2 members of staff who have received Team Teach training.
+- It is anticipated that most members of staff will have received Team Teach training.

 How will my child be included in activities outside the classroom including school trips?